ni/nimble/packages/nimble-components/src/combobox/specs/IxD.md

 ![ ](spec-images/combobox-5.png)

-The combobox menu button should bring up the menu in a Nimble or native popover. _See [Select](/packages/nimble-components/src/select/specs/IxD.md) for more information._
+The combobox dropdown button should bring up the dropdown in a Nimble or native popover. _See [Select](/packages/nimble-components/src/select/specs/IxD.md) for more information._

 ### Mouse Interactions

-Field inputs are used to type and menu buttons are used to open the menu.
+Field inputs are used to type and dropdown buttons are used to open the dropdown.

 ![ ](spec-images/combobox-6.png)

 Hovering over the field input indicates interactivity.
-Hovering over the menu button indicates interactivity.
+Hovering over the dropdown button indicates interactivity.

 ![ ](spec-images/combobox-7.png)

 Clicking on the field input focuses the input and inserts a caret.
 If there is no current value in the field input or the user clicks at the beginning of the text string, the caret will be inserted to the far left.
 If there is a current value, the caret will be inserted into wherever in the text string was clicked.
-Clicking on the field input, regardless of whether there is a current value or not, should open the menu.
+Clicking on the field input, regardless of whether there is a current value or not, should open the dropdown.

 ![ ](spec-images/combobox-8.png)

-Clicking on the menu button opens (if closed) the menu.
-If the field input contains a value associated with a menu item, selection is indicated on the menu item (not pictured).
+Clicking on the dropdown button opens (if closed) the dropdown.
+If the field input contains a value associated with a list item, selection is indicated on the list item (not pictured).

 ![ ](spec-images/combobox-9.png)

-Hovering over a menu item in the menu indicates interactivity.
+Hovering over a list item in the dropdown indicates interactivity.

 ![ ](spec-images/combobox-10.png)

-Clicking anywhere on a menu item selects the item, sets the value, displays the value in field input, and closes the menu.
+Clicking anywhere on a list item selects the item, sets the value, displays the value in field input, and closes the dropdown.

 ![ ](spec-images/combobox-11.png)

-When the menu is open, clicking anywhere outside of a menu item and the text input closes the menu with no changes.
+When the dropdown is open, clicking anywhere outside of a list item and the text input closes the dropdown with no changes.

 ![ ](spec-images/combobox-12.png)

-If the combobox allows autocomplete, typing in the field input will show menu items matching the typed value in the field and/or in the menu.
-The input field autocompletes the first matching menu item.
-The menu indicates selection on the first matching menu item.
+If the combobox allows autocomplete, typing in the field input will show list items matching the typed value in the field and/or in the dropdown.
+The input field autocompletes the first matching list item.
+The dropdown indicates selection on the first matching list item.

 ![ ](spec-images/combobox-13.png)

-Typing text that does not match any existing menu items either allows the end-user to add a new menu item to the menu or not (see Future Considerations).
+Typing text that does not match any existing list items either allows the end-user to add a new list item to the dropdown or not (see Future Considerations).

 ![ ](spec-images/combobox-16.png)